open-pv/simshady/joss-paper/paper.md

 `openpv/simshady` simulates the yield of photovoltaic (PV) systems by considering weather/climate data and shading from local 3D geometry.
 The model represents the environment through a 3D scene setup, comprising primary objects for simulation (e.g., PV panels or target buildings) and surrounding objects that may cast shadows (e.g., neighboring buildings, trees).
 Weather and climate data are integrated using Global Horizontal Irradiance (GHI) and Direct Normal Irradiance (DNI) datasets, which are reconstructed to include directional irradiance information using the HEALPix framework [@Górski_2005; @zonca2019healpy].

-The simulation utilizes the Möller-Trumbore intersection algorithm to determine if any shading objects obstruct the view between a sky pixel and the main simulation geometry.
+The simulation utilizes the Möller-Trumbore intersection algorithm [@moeller1997] to determine if any shading objects obstruct the view between a sky pixel and the main simulation geometry.
 For each triangle in the simulation geometry, a shading mask is generated, indicating whether an object blocks the line of sight from the sky pixel to the triangle.
 The shading mask values range from 0 to 1, where 0 indicates that an object shades the triangle, 1 signifies that there is no obstruction and the line of sight is perpendicular to the triangle, and values between 0 and 1 represent cases where there is no obstruction but the angle of incidence is not perpendicular.
 The aggregated radiance values from all sky dome pixels are then multiplied by the corresponding shading mask values and summed to calculate the total energy received by each triangle.
 This computation is fully parallelizable and has been implemented using WebGL, allowing for GPU acceleration.

 # Conclusion

 The `openpv/simshady` package serves two primary purposes: it provides a solution for scientific calculations of PV yield, while also facilitating science communication through interactive and user-friendly simulations that can be run directly within a web browser.
 This eliminates the need for specialized software or programming knowledge, making it accessible to a broader range of users.
 Furthermore, by implementing the main algorithm in WebGL, the package achieves higher performance than a pure Javascript implementation, and it offers a JavaScript wrapper around PV simulation in WebGL.
 This is particularly beneficial because WebGL is a language that is not widely known among scientists, and thus can be challenging for them to implement their own code, making the `openpv/simshady` package a valuable tool for simplifying this process.

-# CRediT Authorship Statement
+# CrediT Authorship Statement

 FK: Conceptualization, Software, Funding acquisition, Writing – original draft
 MG: Conceptualization, Software, Funding acquisition, Writing – review & editing